 If you find adult mosquitoes in your sample bag, shake the bag to drown the adult mosquitoes and dispose of the sample by pouring on the ground.

-Step 2: Count
+Step 2: Count the larvae

-- Provide a count of the larvae and pupae in your sample. - You need to be as precise as you can in your estimate.
+Provide a count of the larvae and pupae in your sample.

+Be as precise as you can in your estimate.

 Do you see how different they look?
 Why do you think?